Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

-In the following sections we apply Algorithms \ref{medoid_alg} to \ref{algorithm_rng_clustering} to the car data set and the statements in \textsc{All}, \textsc{All{\_}reduced}, \textsc{T{\_}All} or \textsc{T{\_}All{\_}reduced}.
-In doing so, we assume a partitioning of the car data set into four subclasses: ordinary cars, sports cars, off-road/sport utility vehicles and outliers.
-We consider the fire truck, the motortruck, the tractor and the antique car as outliers.
+We applied Algorithms \ref{medoid_alg} to \ref{algorithm_rng_clustering} to the car data set and the statements in \textsc{All}, \textsc{All{\_}reduced}, \textsc{T{\_}All}, or \textsc{T{\_}All{\_}reduced}.
+In doing so, we assumed a partitioning of the car data set into four subclasses: ordinary cars, sports cars, off-road/sport utility vehicles, and outliers.
+We considered the fire truck, the motortruck, the tractor, and the antique car as outliers.
 Looking at Figure \ref{car_collection}, there should be no doubts about the other classes.

-\subsubsection{Medoid estimation}
+\subsubsection{Medoid Estimation}

-We apply Algorithm \ref{medoid_alg} to the car data set as well as to the three classes of ordinary cars, sports cars and off-road/sport utility vehicles in order to estimate a medoid within these subclasses, and the statements in \textsc{All}, \textsc{All{\_}reduced}, \textsc{T{\_}All} or \textsc{T{\_}All{\_}reduced}.
-The estimated medoids in case of \textsc{All} and \textsc{T{\_}All} coincide and are shown in Figure \ref{median_cardata}.
-The estimated medoids in case of \textsc{All{\_}reduced} and \textsc{T{\_}All{\_}reduced} differ from these only for the whole car data set and the subclass of off-road/sport utility vehicles and even there the difference is only minor.
+We applied Algorithm \ref{medoid_alg} to the car data set as well as to the three classes of ordinary cars, sports cars, and off-road/sport utility vehicles in order to estimate a medoid within these subclasses with the statements in \textsc{All}, \textsc{All{\_}reduced}, \textsc{T{\_}All}, or \textsc{T{\_}All{\_}reduced}.
+The estimated medoids obtained when working with \textsc{All} or \textsc{T{\_}All} coincide and are shown in Figure \ref{median_cardata}.
+The estimated medoids obtained when working with \textsc{All{\_}reduced} or \textsc{T{\_}All{\_}reduced} differ from these only for the whole car data set and the subclass of off-road/sport utility vehicles.
 Note that for estimating a medoid of a subset of a data set we consider only statements dealing with three objects of the subset.
-For example, when estimating a medoid of the subclass of sports cars based on the statements in \textsc{All}, we effectively work with 89 out of the 7097 statements in \textsc{All}. \\
+For example, when estimating a medoid of the subclass of sports cars based on the statements in \textsc{All}, we effectively work with 89 out of the 7097 statements in \textsc{All}.